starchyunderscore/w11-nonadmin-utils/README.md

 - [x] Unpin chat from taskbar.
 - [x] Unpin widgets from taskbar.
 - [x] Unpin search from the taskbar.
-- [x] pin task view from the search bar.
+- [x] Unpin task view from the search bar.
 - [x] Set the mouse speed.
 - [x] Install FireFox.
 - [x] Set the keyboard layout to dvorak.